antelif/Lending-Library-API/README.md

     ```
     username: String - not blank - max 20 characters
     password: String - not null
+    role: available values [ADMIN], if value is not provided ‘ADMIN’ is default.
     ```

 6. <b>Create new publisher:</b>